iAbhishek91/google-cloud/Services/STORAGE-01-cloud-storage.md

     - No data transfer cost
   - *Nearline* (99% available)
     - Used for backup and archival storage. (in frequently access data)
-    - Use cases: Long tail content, (updated or read mostly once a month or less), Continuously add data, but access later for analysis.
+    - Use cases: Long tail content, (updated or read mostly **once a month or less**), Continuously add data, but access later for analysis.
     - Low cost, highly durable solution.
     - data transfer per GB cost is higher.
   - *Coldline* (99% available)
     - Used for backup and archival storage.
-    - Use cases: access those data at most once a year.
+    - Use cases: access those data at most **once a year**.
     - very store low cost, highly durable.
     - data transfer per GB cost is highest.